Trump says he will seek to ban institutional investors from buying single-family homes

 He added that he will provide more details about the proposal at the World Economic Forum in Davos, Switzerland, later this month.

-The White House did not immediately respond to a request for more information on what steps Mr. Trump plans to take to limit investors from acquiring homes.
+The White House declined to provide more information on Mr. Trump's plans for restricting large investors from acquiring homes.

 Shares of major home leasing and management companies fell sharply immediately after Mr. Trump's announcement.
 Invitation Homes' stock price slid more than 7%, while American Homes 4 Rent dropped 6.3%.
 Investment giant Blackstone, which also owns and rents homes, sank more than 4%.